omgimanerd/getnews.tech/README.md

 ## Contributing
 Fork this repository and send me a pull request with any suggestions and changes.
-Use [ESLint](https://http://eslint.org/) to format your JavaScript using the `.eslintrc.js` file included in the repository.
+Use [ESLint](https://http://eslint.org/) to format your JavaScript using the provided `.eslintrc.js` file.

 You will need to acquire an API Key from the [News API](https://newsapi.org/).
 Add them to your .bashrc or other environment variable configuration: